-The founder of Partner in Education, Dr. Conrad-Curry is first and foremost a teacher.
+The founder of Partner in Education, Dr. Conrad-Curry will forever be a teacher.
 Beyond that, she is a sought after consultant, presenter, and keynote speaker.
 Enthusiastic and focused, she brings practical yet innovative approaches to teaching and learning across all disciplines.
 Dr. Conrad-Curry’s can-do attitude in the development of curriculum and instruction steps beyond academic convention to create robust teaching environments.
 Her approaches are always based in educational research and balanced by school and district needs.

 Dr. Conrad-Curry has had the opportunity to meet and even work with some of the most eminent names in education and educational reform, among them Sue Pimentel and David Coleman.
 Her work in cross disciplinary curricula, rigor and relevance began long before such terms became commonplace educational lexicon.
-Dr. Conrad-Curry sits on Achieve’s EQuIP Peer Review Panel and works with the California Department of Education as a content expert in the selection of instructional materials aligned to the Common Core.
+Dr. Conrad-Curry has worked internationally, most recently with Queen Morta School in Lithuania.
+She is an active consultant with several nonprofit organizations and has worked with both local districts and state departments of education.

-Dr. Conrad-Curry not only supports teachers here at home, but also volunteers time and resources to support teachers across the globe.
-She has worked with educators in Nigeria and most recently in Lithuania where she led a two-week technology seminar supported by the country’s Ministry of Education.
+Dr. Conrad-Curry not only supports teachers but also volunteers time and resources to support human well-being across the world.
+She has worked with medical and educational teams in Nigeria as well as volunteering with the American Red Cross to lessen the suffering to victims of hurricane.